smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 > **Jesse:** Look, I like making cherry product, but let's keep it real, alright?
 We make poison for people who don't care.
 We probably have the most unpicky customers in the world.
 > <footer><em>Breaking Bad</em>, &ldquo;Fly&rdquo; (Season 3 Episode 10)</footer>

+---

+> **Bart:** Milhouse, how could you let this happen?
+You were supposed to be the night watchman!
+>
+> **Milhouse:** I was watching.
+I saw the whole thing.
+First it started falling over, then it fell over.
+> <footer><em>The Simpsons</em>, &ldquo;Homer&rsquo;s Enemy&rdquo; (Season 8 Episode 23)</footer>

+Well there never were any good old days
+Looking back, I'm still amazed
+That everything went wrong in every way
+There were no good old days
+RBF the joke's on me

+I know, you feel like a whore
+Working for a dream that isn't even yours
+Pleasing everybody but yourself
+Would you rather be, somewhere else with someone else?
+RBF SAY GOODBYE

+From the moment of my birth to the instant of my death There are patterns I must follow just as I must breathe each breath Like a rat in a maze the path before me lies
+And the pattern never alters until the rat dies